CHTC/recipes/software/Python/base-python/README.md

 If you are planning to use numpy or scipy packages, consider our recipes for [numpy](../numpy) or [scipy](../scipy).

+## Build Notes

+When building, change `cowsay` and `tqdm` to whatever packages you want to install.

+See the [python DockerHub page](https://hub.docker.com/_/python/tags) to see which versions of Python and operating systems are available and adjust the "from" line of the definition file accordingly.

 ## [base-python.def](base-python.def)

 | | | |